wseaton/sqloxide/readme.md

 `sqloxide` wraps rust bindings for [sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs) into a python package using `pyO3`.

 The original goal of this project was to have a very fast, efficient, and accurate SQL parser I could use for building data lineage graphs across large code bases (think hundreds of auto-generated .sql files).
 Most existing sql parsing approaches for python are either very slow or not accurate (especially in regards to deeply nested queries, sub-selects and/or table aliases).
+Looking to the rust community for support, I found the excellent `sqlparser-rs` crate which is quite easy to wrap in python code.

 ## Installation